President of Malta: Assumption of office

-Before assuming office the nominee must take the oath of office before the House of Representatives of Malta.
+Before assuming office, the nominee must take the oath of office before the House of Representatives of Malta.

-The oath reads: I, (name of the nominee), solemnly swear/affirm that I will faithfully execute the office of President (perform the functions of the President) of Malta, and will, to the best of my ability preserve, protect and defend the Constitution of Malta.
-(So help me God).
+The oath reads: “I, (name of the nominee), solemnly swear/affirm that I will faithfully execute the office of President (perform the functions of the President) of Malta, and will, to the best of my ability, preserve, protect and defend the Constitution of Malta.
+(So help me God)."

 Temporary vacancy

-Whenever the holder of the office is absent from Malta, on vacation, or is for any reason unable to perform the functions conferred upon them by the Constitution, those functions are performed by an individual appointed by the prime minister, after consultation with the leader of the opposition.
-If such an individual has not yet been appointed, the speaker of the House of Representatives performs the duties of the president.
+Whenever the holder of the office is absent from Malta, on leave, or for any reason unable to perform the functions conferred upon them by the Constitution, those functions are performed by an individual appointed by the prime minister, after consultation with the leader of the opposition.
+If no such individual has been appointed, the speaker of the House of Representatives performs the duties of the president.

-Notwithstanding the above, on the expiration of five years from the date of the appointment to the office of President, the office does not become automatically vacant.
-The Constitution states that until a two-thirds majority resolution is achieved in the House of Representatives, the person occupying the office of the President of Malta, shall, in any circumstance, remain in office until the resolution is achieved.
-With no anti-deadlock provision, it will need to be seen how this provision will be applied in practice.
+Notwithstanding the above, upon the expiration of five years from the date of appointment to the office of President, the office does not become automatically vacant.
+The Constitution states that, until a resolution supported by a two-thirds majority is achieved in the House of Representatives, the person occupying the office of President of Malta shall, in any circumstances, remain in office until such a resolution is passed.
+In the absence of an anti-deadlock provision, it remains to be seen how this will be applied in practice.

 Role of the president

-Among the powers of the president:
+The powers of the president include: